visiontrail/LanguageLearning/English/Vocabulary-Building/Animal-Hard.md

 ### Mynah / 八哥
 "This is a mynah!
 Mynahs are chatty birds that can mimic sounds.
 They are often seen around town."

-### Peacock / 孔雀
-"This is a peacock!
-Peacocks have long, shiny tail feathers.
-They fan out like a big rainbow!"

 ### Ostrich / 鸵鸟
 "This is an ostrich!
 Ostriches are the biggest birds.
 They can't fly, but they run very fast!"